idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 }
 ```

 - The **`TeamService`** class abstracts the logic of interacting with the database.
-It uses the `Team` class as an object to pass data and handle business logic.
+It uses the `Department` class as an object to pass data and handle business logic.
-- The **`assignProcessToTeam()`** method handles the process of updating the team’s process in the database.
+- The **`assignProcessToTeam()`** method handles the process of updating the department’s process in the database.

 ---

 ### **Step 3: Backend Servlet**

-The servlet will now use the `TeamService` class to handle the logic for assigning the process to the team.
+The servlet will now use the `TeamService` class to handle the logic for assigning the process to the department.

 ```java
 // /backend/servlets/AssignProcessServlet.java